raymondji/commitstack/README.md

 │                                                  │
 ╰──────────────────────────────────────────────────╯
 > git stack log
-9fba9a1 kitkat
+80f9079 kitkat
-5d2f36c break
+c33d954 break
-10eb304 hello world
+7723ab0 hello world
 ╭──────────────────────────────────────────────────╮
 │                                                  │
-│ We can easily push all branches in the stack up  │
+│ We can easily push all branches in the stack and │
-│ as separate PRs.                                 │
+│ open PRs.                                        │
 │ git stack automatically sets the target branches │
 │ for you.                                         │
 │                                                  │